sergiusens/snappy-docs/core/store.md

 ### Pushing

-Pushing snaps to the store can be done directly with the [`snapcraft push`](/docs/build-snaps/publish "snapcraft push") command or on the [Snap Store dashboard](https://dashboard.snapcraft.io "Snap Store dashboard") itself.
+Pushing to the Snap Store can be done directly with the [`snapcraft push`](/docs/build-snaps/publish "snapcraft push") command or on the [Snap Store dashboard](https://dashboard.snapcraft.io "Snap Store dashboard") itself.
 Once pushed, you choose the release channel(s) (`stable`, `candidate`, `beta`, `edge`) that the snap will be released into.

-It's worth noting that when you push a snap, the store assigns it a revision number of 1\.
-The store then automatically increments this revision number each time you push a new version.
+It's worth noting that when you push a snap, the Snap Store assigns it a revision number of 1\.
+The Snap Store then automatically increments this revision number each time you push a new version.

 ### Releasing